neurosity/neurosity-sdk-js/README.md

 ## The Repository

-This repository is where we ([Neurosity](https://neurosity.co) develop the [Notion](https://neurosity.co) API.
-Not only do we work on code and issues here, but we also publish our [roadmap](https://github.com/neurosity/notion-js/blob/master/ROADMAP.md).
+This repository is where [Neurosity](https://neurosity.co) develops the [Notion](https://neurosity.co) API.
 This source code is available to everyone under the standard [MIT license]
-Thank you for visiting the NotionJS repository.
+Thank you for visiting this repository.

 ## NotionJS

 This document (the README file) is a hub to give you some information about the NotionJS API.
 At a high-level we seek to use NotionJS to provide the following solutions:

 - Universal JavaScript support: Node/Browser/Electron
-- Firebase + Custom Metric Subscriber
 - Event-driven multi-client real-time architecture
 - Time synchronize clients to Notions

-Using NotionJS allows you to quickly integrate Notion so you can begin extending the capabilities of your Notion.

 ## Contributing